Some infinite-dimensional representations of certain Coxeter groups: Preliminaries

-If every two vertices can be connected by a path, say $G$ is a connected graph.
+If every two vertices can be connected by a path, then we say $G$ is a \emph{connected graph}.
 A connected graph without circuits is called a \emph{tree}.
-If $T = (S, E_0)$ is a tree with the same vertices set $S$, and $E_0 \sub E$, then $T$ is called a \emph{spanning tree} of $G$.
-If $G$ is a finite graph, this definition is equivalent to say $\abs{E_0} = \abs{S} - 1$.
+For a connected graph $G = (S,E)$, if $T = (S, E_0)$ is a tree with the same vertices set $S$ and $E_0 \subseteq E$, then $T$ is called a \emph{spanning tree} of $G$.
+This condition is equivalent to say $\lvert E_0 \rvert = \lvert S \rvert - 1$ when $G$ is a connected finite graph.
 Any connected graph has a spanning tree, but not unique in general.